nicholaswmin/mine/README.md

 > Leslie Lampart has a fetish for Greece, Paxos is a Greek island and Byzantine is ..
 Byzantine.

+Byzantine Faults used to be NASA-level issues because the issues they produce used to be relevant to aircraft avionics with multiply-redundant systems.

+They became an Average Joe problem because it's fashionable to break up systems into microservices, which effectively produces the same condition.

+The protocols are extraordinaringly hard to read but the problem itself is simple and clicks easy.

 ### Split-brain: